HMS Calliope (1884): Service with the fleet

 The barometer began to fall that day and a tropical cyclone began to form.
 The 1889 Apia cyclone increased in ferocity over the next two days.
 Rain fell in sheets, cutting visibility.
 Winds of 70 to 100 knots (130–185 km/h, 80-115 mph) blew directly into the anchorage, trapping the ships in the V-shaped harbour.
 The harbour bottom was scoured by currents and anchors lost their purchase.
 Operating their engines at full speed to resist the wind and waves, ships nevertheless dragged their anchors and were inexorably driven landward.
 Vessels collided and were thrown on the reefs or ashore, and some sank.
 By 09:00 on the 16th, Calliope, although still riding at anchor, had been hit by one ship and narrowly missed by another, and Captain Kane decided to attempt to escape.
 To relieve the strain on the five anchor cables, Calliope's boilers were producing maximum pressure; the engines were being worked "red hot", and the propeller was making 74 revolutions per minute, sufficient for 15 knots (28 km/h) in calmer waters.
 In spite of this titanic effort, the ship was barely able to make headway against the winds and the seas in the harbour, and anchor cables began to part.

 To port and only 20 feet (6 m) away was the coral reef.
 Ahead were the US ships USS Vandalia and USS Trenton; to starboard were other warships.
 There was only a narrow opening between the vessels to one side and the ground to the other.
 Hemmed in by these obstacles and with the rudder at times within 6 feet (2 m) of the reef, Calliope manoeuvred while still attached to the anchor cables, which began to give way.
 When Captain Kane saw an opening, he slipped the anchors and drove forward.
 Avoiding the helpless Vandalia, he approached the sinking Trenton, coming so close that Calliope's fore yard-arm passed over the American's deck.
 As Calliope rolled to port, the yard lifted over Trenton.
-The crew of the helpless and doomed American ship cheered Calliope as it slipped past.
+The crew of the helpless and doomed American ship cheered Calliope as she slipped past.
 The British ship's drive for the open sea was called by the American commander on the scene "one of the grandest sights a seaman or anyone else ever saw; the lives of 250 souls depended on the hazardous adventure."